Rahat464/orderbook/README.md

     ```

 2. **Build the Project**:
    Ensure you have Java installed.
 Then, run:
     ```sh
-    javac -d out src/**/*.java
+    javac -d out src/main/java/dev/rahatali/orderbook/**/*.java
     ```

 3. **Run the Program**:
     ```sh
-    java -cp out main.Main
+    java -cp out dev.rahatali.orderbook.Main
     ```

 ## Project Structure
-- **`src/main/Main.java`**: The entry point of the application.
+- **`src/main/java/dev/rahatali/orderbook/Main.java`**: The entry point of the application.
 It provides options for manual and automated order creation and matching.
-- **`src/entities/OrderBook.java`**: Manages the order book, including adding orders and matching them.
+- **`src/main/java/dev/rahatali/orderbook/entities/OrderBook.java`**: Manages the order book, including adding orders and matching them.
-- **`src/entities/Order.java`**: Abstract class representing an order.
+- **`src/main/java/dev/rahatali/orderbook/entities/Order.java`**: Abstract class representing an order.
 Contains common properties and methods for orders.
-- **`src/entities/Bid.java`**: Extends `Order` to represent a bid order.
+- **`src/main/java/dev/rahatali/orderbook/entities/Bid.java`**: Extends `Order` to represent a bid order.
-- **`src/entities/Ask.java`**: Extends `Order` to represent an ask order.
+- **`src/main/java/dev/rahatali/orderbook/entities/Ask.java`**: Extends `Order` to represent an ask order.
-- **`src/entities/OrderFactory.java`**: Factory class for creating orders, either randomly or based on user input.
+- **`src/main/java/dev/rahatali/orderbook/entities/OrderFactory.java`**: Factory class for creating orders, either randomly or based on user input.
-- **`src/structures/LinkedList.java`**: Custom linked list implementation used to store orders.
+- **`src/main/java/dev/rahatali/orderbook/structures/LinkedList.java`**: Custom linked list implementation used to store orders.
-- **`src/structures/Node.java`**: Represents a node in the custom linked list.
+- **`src/main/java/dev/rahatali/orderbook/structures/Node.java`**: Represents a node in the custom linked list.
-- **`src/enums/Type.java`**: Enum representing the type of order (BID or ASK).
+- **`src/main/java/dev/rahatali/orderbook/enums/Type.java`**: Enum representing the type of order (BID or ASK).
-- **`src/enums/Strategy.java`**: Enum representing the strategy of the order (LIMIT or MARKET).
+- **`src/main/java/dev/rahatali/orderbook/enums/Strategy.java`**: Enum representing the strategy of the order (LIMIT or MARKET).
-- **`src/enums/Status.java`**: Enum representing the status of the order (ACTIVE, COMPLETED, CANCELLED).
+- **`src/main/java/dev/rahatali/orderbook/enums/Status.java`**: Enum representing the status of the order (ACTIVE, COMPLETED, CANCELLED).

 ## Usage Instructions
 1. **Manual Mode**:
    - Run the program and select the manual mode.
    - Choose to prefill the order book or create your own orders.
    - Follow the prompts to enter order details.
    - The system will attempt to match orders and display the results.

 2. **Automated Mode**:
    - Run the program and select the automated mode.
    - Enter the number of orders to be created.
    - The system will create random orders and match them automatically.

 ## Additional Information
 - **Logging**: The system logs order matching activities and garbage collection events.